-The Cedar Shake & Shingle Bureau prefers the use of nails, however if you choose to use staples they must be stainless steel Type 316 in locations within fifteen (15) miles of salt water.
-For locations outside of the salt water zone stainless steel Type 304 or Type 316 must be used.
+If you choose to use staples they must be stainless steel Type 316 in locations within fifteen (15) miles of salt water.
+(Ref.
+Stainless Steel Industry of North America-Washington, D.C., www.ssina.com).
+For locations outside of the salt water zone - stainless steel staples type 304 or 316 must be used.
 Each Certi-label shake or shingle shall be applied with two (2) staples.
-Staples must be 16 gauge with crowns 7/16" minimum horizontal, maximum 3/4" horizontal to the Certi-label shake or shingle butt.
+Staples must be 16 gauge with crowns 7/16'' minimum horizontal, maximum 3/4''' horizontal to the Certi-label shake or shingle butt.

-Do not use electro galvanized (EG) fasteners.
+The CSSB does not recommend the use e of electro galvanized (EG) fasteners.